Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print an empty file hello
+I will print a script that adds execute permission to the own of the file hello